2030 SDGs GAME

 - A game approach has three powerful advantages:

 - It gives people a direct experience of participating in co-creating a sustainable world (“I can do it”; “what I do makes a difference.”)

 - It simplifies and makes accessible an extremely complex issue to a level that allows people to begin to understand, while stimulating our natural curiosity to learn more.

 - It activates players’ natural instincts to set their aim toward a worthy goal, simultaneously building confidence and making it enjoyable, while inspiring and motivating players to take action in the real world.

 For the answer to your question, please see FAQ.

-How can you bring the game to your community?
+How can I bring the game to my community?

 What are people saying about the game?